-The downside is they take forever to load and some are so complex they have a steep learning curve.
+The downside is they take forever to load/have slow page load time and some are so complex they have a steep learning curve.

-To speed up your website on the back end, in your admin panel, avoid heavy visual editors.
+To increase your website speed test on the back end, in your admin panel, avoid heavy visual editors.
 If your website is so complex that you need to edit fine details without HTML knowledge, you should probably hire a developer.

 3. Don’t rely on your redirect plugin